Koromodako: Mythology

 (Note: Ine is not specified by any source, and book sources vaguely list "promontory areas of Yosa District".
 Given that the current district contains widely separated towns of Yosano, Kyoto (nearly landlocked, hardly with anyreal promontory) and Ine, the candidates are reduced to spots in the latter, e.g. Ise Promontory, Washi Promontory.
-However the former Yose District during the Meiji Era included the bulk of the city of Miyazu, and if this is loosely meant, it would expand the number of candidates to include, e.g. .)
+However the former Yose District during the Meiji Era included the bulk of the city of Miyazu, and if this is loosely meant, it would expand the number of candidates to include, e.g. Tai Fishing Port.)

 As the name indicates, koromo-dako is an octopus-like yōkai that appear small at first, but expands widely like a piece of clothing when a boat arrives, and sinks both vessel and humans in the sea.